Dasharo/docs/docs/variants/novacustom_nv4x/compatibility-check-results-ubuntu.md

 ### Fails comparison

 The following table collects information about all errors detected by the certification program.
-In second column test case name is described, in third and fourth column the information about bug appearance on vendor/Dasharo firmware is shown.
+In the second column test case name is described and in third and fourth column the information about bug appearance on vendor/Dasharo firmware is shown.